Home America Beneath the Noise Writing Photography Collaborate About Contact

 The Toxic Echoes of the Present

 Remembering that fragility matters, because the same doors that once opened for our families are closing for others.
 Today, we are witnessing the modern-day equivalent of what successive waves of immigrants endured, which is why the rhetoric that fills our news and social feeds feels so hauntingly familiar.
-The vicious dehumanization of Hispanic migrants at the border, the reflexive suspicion cast on Muslim neighbors, and the denigration of the Prophet Muhammad, as well as the ‘othering’ of African immigrants, are not new patterns.
+The vicious dehumanization of Hispanic migrants at the border, the reflexive suspicion cast on Muslim neighbors, and the othering of African immigrants are not new patterns.
 They are the same toxic traditions of racialized fear, merely re-aimed, that once battered our own ancestors.

 When we call people "illegals," "invaders," or "un-American," we aren't just using crude slang; we are using the vocabulary that greeted previous immigrant communities, a vicious tradition of exclusion passed down through generations.
 And the terrorizing images of ICE raids, deportations, imprisonment, and family separation are the 21st-century version of the Know-Nothing mobs.
 The purpose remains chillingly identical: to use state-sanctioned fear and violent disruption to keep an immigrant desperate, destabilized, and forever excluded.
 To forget that history is to dishonor the courage of those who endured it.